-VALUE OF CONTRACT/ORDER OBTAINING QUOTES/TENDERING PROCEDURES REQUISITIONS/PURCHASE ORDERS APPROVAL THRESHOLDS TO ENABLE THE ISSUING OF CONTRACT AWARD LETTERS AWARD OF CONTRACTS AND BEYOND £20,001 to £50,000 Client department develops the specification and provides this to Procurement Quotation Exercise is undertaken by Procurement via an electronic procurement system Alternative procedure is a single source quotation, and for which if valued at more than £5,000, an authorised Single Source Approval form (Appendix 5) should accompany the approved requisition.
-Procurement are responsible for ensuring the client departments evaluate the tenders/quotations in a transparent and fair manner as well as ensuring that there is no conflict of interest by the evaluation panel.
-Requisition input on FMS by Client Department (Requisitioners determined by DIRECTOR/HEAD OF DEPARTMENT).
-Requisition approved by nominated officer within client department (as per the Scheme of financial delegation) and then passed to Procurement Purchase Order issued and will be referred to in contract award letter issued by Procurement If quote is the lowest: as per the scheme of financial delegation If quote is not the lowest CHIEF EXECUTIVE must approve the award Contract award letter issued by Procurement.
-Rejection letters (which may include some background narrative) issued by Procurement to unsuccessful bidders inviting them to contact client departments direct should they require a debrief Expediting of delivery of goods or services undertaken by Client Department.
-Delivery of goods/services should be receipted on FMS by client department when delivered.
+£20,001 to £50,000 Client department develops the specification and provides this to Procurement Quotation Exercise is undertaken by Procurement via an electronic procurement system Alternative procedure is a single source quotation, and for which if valued at more than £5,000, an authorised Single Source Approval form (Appendix 5) should accompany the approved requisition.
+Procurement are responsible for ensuring the client departments evaluate the tenders/quotations in a transparent and fair manner as well as ensuring that there is no conflict of interest by the evaluation panel. nominated officer within client department (as per the Scheme of financial delegation) and then passed to Procurement Purchase Order issued and will be referred to in contract award per the scheme of financial delegation If quote is not the lowest CHIEF EXECUTIVE Contract award letter issued by Procurement.
+Rejection letters (which may include some background narrative) issued by Procurement to unsuccessful bidders inviting them to contact client departments direct should they require a de- brief Expediting of delivery of goods or services undertaken by Client Department.
+Delivery of goods/services should be receipted on FMS by client department when delivered. -------------------- --- -- -- ---

-VALUE OF CONTRACT/ORDER OBTAINING QUOTES/TENDERING PROCEDURES REQUISITIONS/PURCHASE ORDERS APPROVAL THRESHOLDS TO ENABLE THE ISSUING OF CONTRACT AWARD LETTERS AWARD OF CONTRACTS AND BEYOND Client Department develops the specification and provides this to Procurement.
+Client Department develops the specification and provides this to Procurement.
 Tendering exercise is undertaken by Procurement The tender must be advertised on the Public Contracts Scotland Website where either an existing Framework or DPS is not being used.
 Requisition input on FMS by Client Department (Requisitioners determined by DIRECTOR/HEAD OF DEPARTMENT).
 Requisition approved by nominated officer within client department (as per the scheme of financial delegation) and then passed to Procurement.
 If quote is the lowest: CHIEF EXECUTIVE If quote is not the lowest: Partnership or relevant committee Contract award letter issued by Procurement.
-Rejection letters issued by Procurement to unsuccessful bidders detailing the strengths and weaknesses of the unsuccessful bid when compared to the winning bid £50,000 to £200,000 (Alternative procedure is a Negotiated Contract where suitable justification can be evidenced and noted on the Single Source Approval form, a scanned copy of which together with an Appendix 5A Form should accompany the approved requisition).
+Rejection letters issued by Procurement to unsuccessful bidders detailing the strengths and weaknesses of the unsuccessful bid when compared to the winning bid £50,000 to £400,000 (Alternative procedure is a Negotiated Contract where suitable justification can be evidenced and noted on the Single Source Approval form, a scanned copy of which together with an Appendix 5A Form should accompany the approved requisition).
 Purchase Order issued and will be referred to in contract award letter issued by Procurement.
 Expediting of delivery of goods or services undertaken by Client Department.
 Delivery of goods/services should be receipted on FMS by client department when delivered.
 Procurement is responsible for ensuring the client department evaluates the tenders in a transparent and fair manner as well as ensuring that there is no conflict of interest by the evaluation panel.